kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

 If an argument cannot be used directly as a cache key, the implementation requires a mapper with the `CacheKeyMapper` interface.
 If there are two arguments for the key, `CacheKeyMapper2` is required; if there are three, `CacheKeyMapper3` is required, and so on up to `CacheKeyMapper9`.
+More than nine key arguments are not supported.

 Such a mapper can be provided manually with `@Mapping`.
+The mapper is injected into the generated aspect from the dependency graph, so its class must be registered as a component with `@Component` — nested classes included.

 Example of converting a complex object into a simple cache key:

 ===! ":fontawesome-brands-java: `Java`"